zhongzhuchen/On-computing-with-some-convex-relaxations-for-the-maximum-entropy-sampling-problem/README.md

 In the .xlsx file, each row represents the results for a specific $s$.
 The columns represent:

-1. lower bounds computed by heuristic method
+1. lower bound computed by a heuristic method
-2. upper bounds constructed from a dual feasible solution
+2. upper bound constructed from a dual feasible solution
-3. integrality gaps ($=$ upper bound $-$ lower bound)
+3. integrality gap (= upper bound $-$ lower bound)
-4. dualgaps when solving the continuous realxations of MESP
+4. duality gap when solving the continuous realxations of MESP
 5. number of variables fixed to $0$
 6. number of variables fixed to $1$
 7. number of variables fixed to $0$ or $1$
-8. wall clock time for solving the continuous relaxations of MESP
+8. wall clock time (seconds) for solving the continuous relaxations of MESP
-   * for linx bound, we present time with BFGS/ Newton method
+   * for linx bound, we give time with BFGS/Newton method

-The experimental results for computing optimal scale fators $\gamma$ for linx bound are stored in .xlsx format: ``data63gammaH.xlsx``, ``data90gammaH.xlsx``, ``data124gammaH.xlsx``, ``data2000gammaH.xlsx``, .
+The experimental results for computing optimal scale factors $\gamma$ for linx bound are stored in .xlsx format: ``data63gammaH.xlsx``, ``data90gammaH.xlsx``, ``data124gammaH.xlsx``, ``data2000gammaH.xlsx``, .

 In the .xlsx file, each row represents the results for a specific $s$.
 The columns include optimal scale factor values and wall clock times.